Avaiga/taipy-doc/docs/tutorials/complete_applications/scenario_management_overview/step_04/step_04.md

                                 name="Scenario 2022/10/5")
 ```

-Scenario 1 and Scenario 2 are two scenario entities/instances created from the same scenario configuration.
-They belong to the same Cycle but don't share the same Data Nodes.
-By default, each scenario instance has its own data node instances.
-They are not shared with any other scenario.
-The Scope concept can modify this behavior, which is covered in the next step.
+Scenario 1 and Scenario 2 are two separate scenario entities created using the same scenario configuration.
+They are part of the same Cycle but have different Data Nodes.
+By default, each scenario instance
+has its own data node instances, and they are not shared with any other scenario.
+The Scope concept can change this behavior, and we'll discuss it in the next step.

 ```python